 If you’re an automobile dealer or manager, you wonder how people can actually believe all this nonsense.
 No money down financing for bad credit customers is just another fantasy.
-But the dealership down the street is constantly flooded with ups, while your guys stand around drinking your coffee and littering your used car lot with their cigarette butts.
+But the dealership down the street is constantly flooded with ups while your guys stand around drinking your coffee and littering your used car lot with their cigarette butts.
 Meanwhile, that other dealership seems to be busy all day and night…why they still have ups on the lot when you’re getting ready to close.

 If this sounds like your dealership, then you probably never heard of Special Finance.
 Maybe you have, but you’ve also heard all the horror stories that go along with it.
-The “scuzzy “customers, their trashed trade-ins, bad down payment checks, and all the lies they tell to try and get approved for a loan.
+The “scuzzy “customers, their trashed trade-ins, bad down payment checks, and all the lies they tell try and get approved for a loan.
 And the banks, oh the banks you have to deal with for these people.
 They take forever to fund a deal if indeed the deal gets funded at all.
-Seems like the only guy to make any money on these deals is your “repo-man,” if he can find these people and get your car back!
+It seems like the only guy to make any money on these deals is your “repo-man,” if he can find these people and get your car back!
 Why would anyone in their right mind want to subject themselves to this kind of aggravation?

 So, who is your store in the grand scheme of dealerships?
-Do you openly embrace sub-prime customers, and make this business your main objective?
+Do you openly embrace sub-prime customers and make this business your main objective?
 Do your people run for cover when a special finance customer hits the lot, knowing that your F&I department has no interest in these customers.
 Do you dabble on the outskirts of special finance, doing only those deals which require little effort?

 RELATED ARTICLES :